AttorneyOnline/docs/docs/authoring/characters.md

 You will encounter certain technical limitations of GIF rather quickly.
-There are two animation formats other than GIF which are fully supported as of release 2.8.4:
+There are two animation formats other than GIF which are fully supported: